fineanmol/plant-tree/README.md

-🌱 Updated on Mon, 02 Jun 2025 20:08:56 GMT
+🪴 Updated on Tue, 03 Jun 2025 05:11:52 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "The best error message is the one that never shows up."